Christ Church Bangkok

+Revd Peter Cook was succeeded in December 2014 by Tim Eady as vicar of Christ Church Bangkok, followed by Andy Smith and then Matthew Fitter in 2022.

 History

 Christianity was brought to Siam, now known as Thailand, as early as the sixteenth century.
 The Protestant faith came with British traders and American missionaries who reached Bangkok in the early years of the 19th century, but made little progress until the country opened to the West during the enlightened reign of King Mongkut Rama IV (1851-1868).
 At first, Bangkok's Protestants met for worship in each other's homes, but as their numbers increased they felt the need for a church building of their own.
 To a petition's response, King Mongkut granted land near the Chao Praya River for the use of the "community of foreigners who are of Protestant Christian faith," and the newly built church was opened for worship on 1 May 1864.
 Officially named the Protestant Union Chapel, it was commonly known as "the English Church".
 By the end of the century the congregation had grown, and access by land had become difficult, so it became necessary to build a larger church in a more central location.
 On 7 April 1904, His Majesty King Chulalongkorn Rama V graciously granted a larger plot of land at the junction of Convent and Sathorn Roads for the use of the church.
 He also permitted the sale of the land on which the first church stood.
 A building was erected on the new site and was given the name "Christ Church".
 It opened for divine service on 30 April 1905.